TeamFAPS/PSVita-RE-tools/README.md

 VitaDecompilerMod – by @dots_tb
 ---
+Free alternative to IDA.
+It has a great pseudo-C decompilation that offers a quick view thanks to text file exporting.

-Free alternative to IDA, we added a few features such as:
+Compared to original @TheFlow's version we added a few features such as:

 	+ More strings, including data section.
 	+ ELF and SELF support